rtortori/emear-pvt-aci-containers/2-environment.md

 }
 ```

-The output you've seen is an excerpt of a 'configmap', which is mounted by the ACI-CNI containers as a volume.
-The configmap has been generated by the acc-provisioning tool, which configured APIC accordingly, based on use inputs during the integration installation process.
+The output you've seen is an excerpt of a [configmap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/), which is mounted by the ACI-CNI containers as a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
+The configmap has been generated by the *acc-provisioning* tool, which configured APIC accordingly, based on use inputs during the integration installation process.

 Next: [ACI as Load Balancer for Kubernetes External Services](3-load-balancing-ext-kube-services.md)